 As a result, women are typically better at multitasking than men.
 A woman can talk on the phone, prepare a meal, make a shopping list, work on the agenda for tomorrow’s business meeting, give instructions to her children as they are going out to play and close the door with her foot — without skipping a beat.
 Because all her thoughts, emotions and convictions are connected, she is able to process more information and keep track of more activities.

-As a result, most women are in pursuit of connecting life together.
+As a result, most women pursue connecting life together.
 They solve problems but from a much different perspective than men.
 Women consistently sense the need to talk things through.
 In conversation a woman can link together the logical, emotional, relational and spiritual aspects of the issue.
 The links come to her naturally, so the conversation is effortless.
-If she is able to connect all the issues together, the answer to the question at hand bubbles to the surface and is readily accepted.
+If she connects all the issues together, the answer to the question at hand bubbles to the surface and is readily accepted.